 Correlation Without Causation

 Security analysts are tasked with manually retracing the steps of an attack to determine a threat's root cause and scope.
-The effort is time-consuming involving sifting through mountains of log data to identify the causal connections between threat activities.
+The effort is time-consuming involving sifting through mountains of log data attempting to identify related threat activities.

 The challenge stems from the data available to security analysts.
-Log and event data only establishes correlations (Activity A and Activity B both occur), when what security analysts need are the causal connections of threat activity (Activity A led to Activity B).
+Log and event data only enable analysts to review correlations (Activity A and Activity B both occur), when what security analysts need are the causal connections of threat activity (Activity A led to Activity B).

 Step 5 of the SANS Critical Log Review Checklist, suggests focusing on recent changes.
 Step 6 suggests working backwards in time to reconstruct the actions before and after the event